IsaacSchemm/Crowmask/README.md

 # Crowmask

+**Crowmask** is a single-user ActivityPub bridge for Weasyl, implemented using Azure Functions.

-**Crowmask** stands for "Content Read Off Weasyl: Modified ActivityPub Starter Kit".
+Crowmask stands for "Content Read Off Weasyl: Modified ActivityPub Starter Kit".
+It began as an attempt to port [ActivityPub Starter Kit](https://github.com/jakelazaroff/activitypub-starter-kit) to .NET, but was quickly modified to support the strongly typed nature of .NET and the specificity of this app.
+Still, having a simple,working ActivityPub implementation in a language I was able to understand (if not compile) was incredibly helpful.

 Internal objects: